Mental Health Facilities Billings, MT

 Yellowstone Behavioral Health Center - 67.3 miles from Billings, MT

 Yellowstone Behavioral Health Center is a mental health facility in Powell, WY, located at 627 Wyoming Avenue, in the 82435 zip code.
-Yellowstone Behavioral Health Center provides outpatient treatment and telemedicine/telehealth.
-Yellowstone Behavioral Health Center provides psychotropic medication, group therapy and dialectical behavior therapy to seniors 65 or older, children / adolescents and young adults.
+Yellowstone Behavioral Health Center provides telemedicine/telehealth and outpatient treatment.
+Yellowstone Behavioral Health Center provides individual psychotherapy, psychotropic medication and integrated dual diagnosis disorder treatment to children / adolescents, adults and seniors 65 or older.
 Yellowstone Behavioral Health Center also supports children/adolescents with serious emotional disturbance.
-Some other services available at Yellowstone Behavioral Health Center include psychosocial rehabilitation services, case management and education services.
+Some other services available at Yellowstone Behavioral Health Center include family psychoeducation, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

 Learn More